 Noise Pollution: The Noise Pollution section investigates citizen complaints of noise.
 Click here for more information on noise pollution control standards.
 To lodge a noise complaint, call 630-CITY (2489) or email eCARE@coj.net.
 For general questions about noise activity, please call 255-7100.

-Noise Variance: If your operation requires a variance from the noise pollution standards as established in Environmental Protection Board Rule 4, please see Chapter 360.111 (PDF 1 pg / 15k).
-Application for a Variance from the Environmental Protection Board Rules (PDF 5 pgs / 54k).
-There is a $3,0000 fee for the variance which must be submitted with the application for it to be complete.
+Noise Variance: Please review Ordinance Chapter 360.111 to determine if your operation requires a variance from the noise pollution standards as established in Environmental Protection Board Rule 4.
+If required, the Application for a Variance from the Environmental Protection Board Rules (PDF 5 pgs / 54k) along with the required fee must be submitted.

 Source Testing Calibrations: AQB maintains a certified wet test meter, which is available to consultants testing in Duval County, for calibrations of dry gas meters used in source sampling trains.
 For a contact see source testing above.